 The Food Safety and Modernization Act (FSMA) is a law passed by congress in 2011.
 It was the first major overhaul of food safety law in the United States in over 70 years.
 The law was designed to enable the FDA to address the increasing incidence of foodborne illnesses across the U.S. It allows for the development of regulations to protect the safety of human and animal food, both imported and domestic.
 Certain provisions of FSMA took effect immediately, including giving the FDA authority to enact mandatory food recalls in the event of an outbreak.
 Others will be phased in gradually.

-Some Alaskan farms will be affected by FSMA's Produce Safety Rule (PSR).
+Very few Alaskan farms will be subject to the full extent of FSMA's Produce Safety Rule (PSR).
+Criteria for farms that fall under these federal requirements are based on the size of the farm and where they sell.
 These requirements apply to the growing, harvesting, packing and holdijng of produce for human consumption.

 The PSR requires growers to:

 - Enact worker health, hygiene, and food safety training measures

 - Prevent contamination of produce by wild and domestic animals

 - Provide for safe handling and sanitation of produce